 If you have a piano you are thinking of getting rid of, please gather the following information before calling.
-We are one of the only piano stores Portland contacts regarding old upright pianos and vintage grands.
+We are one of the only piano stores Portland contacts regarding vintage or antique upright pianos.
 The more details you have, the more we can help you.

 Where does the piano live?